-Working within the health and social care services in England?
-You’ll need to get your Care Quality Commission (CQC) Criminal Records Bureau (CRB) application checked at the Post Office to verify your identity.
-This service is available from just £17.50.
+If you’re working in England’s health and social care services, you’ll need to get your Care Quality Commission (CQC) DBS (Disclosure and Barring Service) application checked at the Post Office to verify your identity

 How it works

 The CQC regulates all the health and social care services in England.

 That means you’ll need to have a criminal records check if you’re a registered person, provider or registered manager working for:

 - A hospital

 - Any organisation that provides services in people's own homes or elsewhere

 Then you’ll need to undergo a criminal records check.

 This check is to make sure you’re legally allowed to work with children or vulnerable adults.
 Our checking service costs from £17.50.
 There’s an additional cost for the DBS check.